Blog

 Co-Founder of CatDoes

-Ever sketched out an amazing app idea on a napkin, only to hit the wall of, "but I can't code"?
+Ever sketched out an app idea on a napkin, only to hit the wall of, "but I can't code"?
 That used to be a dealbreaker.
 Not anymore.
-The ability to build an app without coding has gone from a niche trick to a full-blown movement, arming creators everywhere with visual tools that actually work.
+The ability to build an app without coding has gone from a niche trick to a full-blown movement.
+The tools available in 2026 are good enough for real, production-ready apps.

-A person sketching an app design on a tablet, surrounded by floating interface elements and icons.
+A person sketching a no-code app design on a tablet to build an app without coding, surrounded by floating interface elements and icons.

 This isn't just a trend for hobbyists.
-It's a fundamental shift in how software gets made, especially inside larger companies.
+It's a real shift in how software gets made, especially inside larger companies.

-By 2026, a staggering 70% of new enterprise applications are expected to be built using no-code or low-code tools.
-That’s a massive leap from less than 25% back in 2020.
-The reason is simple: it’s faster and lets more people contribute.
-This surge is creating a new generation of builders who were previously sidelined.
+According to Gartner's forecast, 70% of new applications built by organizations will use no-code or low-code tools, up from less than 25% in 2020.
+The reason is simple: it's faster and lets more people help build what the business needs.

 From Vague Idea to Sharp Blueprint